CLI

 • rq request manages requests (list, show, run).

-• rq env lists environments found in .rq files.
+• rq env lists and inspects environments found in .rq files.

 • rq auth lists and inspects auth providers.